 While highway racing may look fun and glamorous in the movies, in real life it is a criminal offense that risks the life of every single driver on that road.
-Those who participate in highway racing are not only gambling with their own futures; they're also being careless of those with whom they share the streets that we all drive upon.
+Those who participate in highway racing are not only gambling with their own futures; they’re also being careless of those with whom they share the streets.
 And because of this danger, the state of Florida has imposed harsh penalties for this offense, including possible jail time.

 The state defines highway racing as:

 - Driving any motor vehicle in a speed competition, race, or contest